Register for Accessibility Services

-To be eligible for services through the Disability Services Office, students must provide appropriate documentation of their disability.
-Disabilities can be physical, psychological, or learning related.
+To be eligible for services, you must provide appropriate documentation of your disability.
+Disabilities can be physical, psychological, or learning-related.
 A disability is defined as significantly limiting one or more major life activities.

-Step 1: Complete a registration packet from the Disability Services Office
+Step 1: Complete a registration packet from Accessibility Services

-Step 3: Contact the Disability Services Office and schedule a time to meet with the Disability Services Coordinator
+Step 3: Contact Accessibility Services and schedule a time to meet with the coordinator

 Confidentiality and Release of Information

-The Disability Services Office is committed to ensuring that all information regarding a student is kept confidential as required or permitted by law.
-Any information obtained by Disability Services is used to verify the disability and plan for appropriate services.
+Accessibility Services ensures that all student information is confidential as required or permitted by law.
+Any information obtained by Accessibility Services is used to verify the disability and plan for appropriate services.
 This information may include test data, grades, biographical history, disability information, performance review, and case notes.

 - A student indicates or reports that he/she intends to harm himself/herself or another person(s).